 “Working from home” is a great topic for English language classes.
 In the current circumstances nearly everyone has some experience of working from home.
 So it’s a great discussion topic, and it could also used for classes involving giving opinions, making comparisons (home vs office), teaching argumentative writing or discussing technological change.
 It also has its own fairly specific set of vocabulary.

 This is an English language exercise introducing and exploring the language and vocabulary of global issues.
 Students try to match the vocabulary with the appropriate pictures.
 They then rank the issues1-10 in order of importance.
-Click on the image below or the link to download the printable PDF file.

 Students look at the pictures or use their own ideas to list the advantages and disadvantages of living in the city.